duncanstirling/CodeSamples/Laravel_8_currencyConverter/READ ME/readme.txt

 done using the rates provided.

-It uses an online currency rates api which will default to stored rates if the api does not return status 200.
+It uses an online currency rates api which will default to stored rates if the APIi does not return status 200.
 I have verified that the online rates convert forwards and backwards without any drift in value however the stored rates when converted forwards and backwards show a significant drift in the calculated rate.